-- In the sequel, Tsukiyama has spent nearly two years in an Angst Coma and become an Ill Boy as a result of his grief over Kaneki's apparent death.
-One of the major plot lines of the sequel has involved his Muggle Best Friend, Chie Hori, attempting to prove to him that Kaneki is still alive.
-Meanwhile, his Poisonous Servant considers secretly murdering Kaneki to be the best way to help his ailing master.
+- In the sequel, Tsukiyama has spent nearly two years in an Angst Coma and become Delicate and Sickly as a result of his grief over Kaneki's apparent death.
+One of the major plotlines of the sequel has involved his Muggle Best Friend, Chie Hori, attempting to prove to him that Kaneki is still alive.
+Meanwhile, his Psycho Supporter considers secretly murdering Kaneki to be the best way to help his ailing master.

 - Lilith certainly seems to qualify as Abel's Lost Lenore in Trinity Blood.
 Her murder changed his character forever and he mourned her alone in a cave for 'centuries' afterwards.
 While Abel later forms strong bonds with other female characters, no one else compares to his memory of her.

-- Peace, deceased member of the Sleuth Brigade from The Voynich Hotel, is this.
-Aside from having been the glue and diplomat of the group, she was Leader's first love, and consequently Vixen's then rival.
+- Peace, a deceased member of the Sleuth Brigade from The Voynich Hotel, is this.
+Aside from having been the glue and diplomat of the group, she was Leader's first love, and consequently Vixen's then-rival.
 Her death is a frequent source of drama between the two.

 - Later in Your Name, it is revealed that Toshiki's estrangement from his family is the result of his grief and helplessness over losing his wife Futaba to illness.